Kid's Community College: KCC Lake Saint Charles Preschool

+In September 2017, the LSC Preschool moved into a facility shared with KCC Prep High.

 KCC Riverview South Preschool

 KCC Preschool Riverview South was established in 2012 and is located in the emergent Southern part of Riverview, Florida.
 The RS facility houses 15 employees and 75 preschool children ranging from one to five years of age and includes VPK and an after school program.
 The RS campus is an expansion of its nearby LSC campus and shares the KCC tradition of high- performance and stellar program offerings.